anuj-l22/DE_Project_Submission/README.md

    - App container for additional functionalities (e.g., Streamlit frontend).

 5. Access the services:
-   - The MySQL database is exposed internally for services and can be accessed at `localhost:3306` if required.
+   - The MySQL database is exposed internally for services and can be accessed at `localhost:3307` if required as local MySQL uses 3306 so in Docker I am using 3307 to avoid discrepancies
    - Logs for ETL processing and other services will be visible in the terminal.

 ### MySQL Credentials